 - a.
 Assessment:

 - (1) Administration of wellness screening and review of records and RCA documentation.
 Based on responses and need, students may be interviewed in a confidential setting to clarify needs and support access to behavioral health resources.

 - (2) The Attentional and Interpersonal Style (TAIS) Inventory is a non-pathology based measure that focuses on a recruiting NCO/Officer's strengths and potential challenges when placed in stressful situations.
 Commanders and first sergeants will receive individual feedback via Executive Coaching sessions and have the option to engage in a prolonged executive coaching engagement lasting 6 months or longer.

 - b.
 Training:

 - (1) Mental Toughness.

 - (2) Mission Essential Communication.

 - (3) Managing Behavioral Health.

-- (4) USAREC Risk Assessment and Counseling Digital (URAC-D).
+- (4) Leader Engagement Tool (LET).

-I-9.
+H-9.
 Pre-Command Course (PCC)

-Leaders receive education that enhances self-awareness and the challenges that recruiting NCO/Officer, and all levels of the operational recruiting force, face daily in the recruiting environment.
+Leaders receive education that enhances self-awareness and the challenges that recruiter/Officer, and all levels of the operational recruiting force, face daily in the recruiting environment.
 They are also provided information on the support available to them for managing high-risk soldiers in a geographically dispersed command.
 They are provided the following classes:

 - a.
 Assessment:

 - (1) Administration of wellness screening and review of records and RCA documentation.
 Based on responses and need, students may be interviewed in a confidential setting to clarify needs and support access to behavioral health resources.

-- (2) The Attentional and Interpersonal Style (TAIS) Inventory is a non-pathology based measure that focuses on a recruiting NCO/Officer's strengths and potential challenges when placed in stressful situations.
+- (2) The Attentional and Interpersonal Style (TAIS) Inventory is a non-pathology based measure that focuses on a recruiter/Officer's strengths and potential challenges when placed in stressful situations.
 Leaders are given individual feedback via Executive Coaching sessions administered by the Brigade Behavioral Health Consultant.

 - b.
 Training:

 - (1) Managing Behavioral Health.

 - (2) Adaptive Leader Program Overview.

 - (3) Utilization of BDE Wellness Teams.

-I-10.
-Recruiting Executive Office Course (RXOC)
+H-10.
+Recruiting Executive Office Course (ROXOC)

-Leaders receive education that enhances self-awareness and the challenges that recruiting NCO/Officer, and all levels of the operational recruiting force, face daily in the recruiting environment.
+Leaders receive education that enhances self-awareness and the challenges that Recruiter/Officer, and all levels of the operational recruiting force, face daily in the recruiting environment.
 They are also provided information on the support available to them for managing high-risk soldiers in a geographically dispersed command.
 They are provided the following classes:

-- a.
+a.
 Assessment:

 - (1) Administration of wellness screening and review of records and RCA documentation.
 Based on responses and need, students may be interviewed in a confidential setting to clarify needs and support access to behavioral health resources.

-- (2) The Attentional and Interpersonal Style (TAIS) Inventory is a non-pathology based measure that focuses on a recruiting NCO/Officer's strengths and potential challenges when placed in stressful situations.
+- (2) The Attentional and Interpersonal Style (TAIS) Inventory is a non-pathology based measure that focuses on a recruiter/Officer's strengths and potential challenges when placed in stressful situations.
 Commanders and first sergeants will receive individual feedback via Executive Coaching sessions and have the option to engage in a prolonged executive coaching engagement lasting 6 months or longer.

 - b.
 Training:

 - (1) Managing Behavioral Health.

 - (2) Mental Toughness.

-- (3) USAREC Risk Assessment and Counseling Digital (URAC-D).
+- (3) Leader Engagement Tool (LET).

 - (4) Mission Essential Communication.

-Appendix-J Company/Station Training Assessment Review (CSTAR)
+Appendix-I Company/Station Training Assessment Review (CSTAR)

-J-1 General
+I-1 General